munificent/craftinginterpreters/book/statements-and-state.md

 declarations implicit.
 It feels a little more "scripty", more "you know what I mean".

 But is that a good idea?
-Implicit declarations have some problems.
+Implicit declaration has some problems.

-*   A user may be intending to assign to an existing variable, but maybe they misspelled it.
-The interpreter doesn't know that, so it goes ahead and silently creates some new variable and the variable the user intended to assign to still has its old value.
+*   A user may intend to assign to an existing variable, but may have misspelled it.
+The interpreter doesn't know that, so it goes ahead and silently creates some new variable and the variable the user wanted to assign to still has its old value.
 This is particularly heinous in JavaScript where a typo will create a *global* variable, which may in turn interfere with other code.

-*   JS, Ruby, and CoffeeScript use the presence of an existing variable with some name -- even in an outer scope -- to determine whether or not an assignment creates a new variable or assign to an existing one.
-That means adding a new variable in a surrounding scope can change existing code.
+*   JS, Ruby, and CoffeeScript use the presence of an existing variable with some name -- even in an outer scope -- to determine whether or not an assignment creates a new variable or assigns to an existing one.
+That means adding a new variable in a surrounding scope can change the meaning of existing code.
 What was once a local variable may silently turn into an assignment to that new outer variable.

 *   In Python, you may *want* to assign to some variable outside of the current function instead of creating a new variable in the current one, but you can't.

-Over time, all the languages I know with implicit variable declaration have ended up adding more features and complexity to deal with these problems.
+Over time, the languages I know with implicit variable declaration ended up adding more features and complexity to deal with these problems.

-*   Implicit declaration of global variables is unanimously considered a mistake today.
-"Strict mode" in modern JavaScript completely disables it and makes it a compile error.
-(JavaScript also added "let" for true block-scoped variables, unlike "var" which create function-scoped ones.)
+*   Implicit declaration of global variables in JavaScript is universally considered a mistake today.
+"Strict mode" disables it and makes it a compile error.

 *   Python added a `global` statement to let you explicitly assign to a global variable from within a function.
 Later, as functional-styled programming and nested functions became more popular, they added a similar `nonlocal` statement to assign to variables in enclosing functions.

-*   Ruby extends its block syntax to allow declaring certain variables to be explicitly local to the block even if the same name exists in an outer scope.
+*   Ruby extended its block syntax to allow declaring certain variables to be explicitly local to the block even if the same name exists in an outer scope.

-Given that, I think the simplicity argument is mostly lost.
+Given those, I think the simplicity argument is mostly lost.
 There is an argument that implicit declaration is the right *default* but I personally find that less compelling.

-My opinion is that implicit declaration made more sense in years past when most scripting languages were heavily imperative and code was pretty flat.
+My opinion is that implicit declaration made sense in years past when most scripting languages were heavily imperative and code was pretty flat.
 As programmers got more comfortable with deep nesting, functional programming, and closures, it's become much more common to want access to variables in outer